Miraclewoman

-Miraclewoman is a fictional comic book superhero originally created by Alan Moore for publisher Eclipse Comics in 1986, and debuting in Miracleman #10, dated December of that year.
+Miraclewoman (Avril Lear) is a fictional comic book character originally created by Alan Moore for publisher Eclipse Comics in 1986 and debuting in Miracleman #10, dated December of that year.

 Creation

 While Mick Anglo's Marvelman and Young Marvelman characters were based on Captain Marvel and Captain Marvel Jr. respectively, when the time came to add a third member to the line-up he devised Kid Marvelman, whereas Fawcett Publications had created Mary Marvel as the third member of the Marvel Family.
 Anglo's reasons for doing so were unclear, though both Moore and Denis Gifford would later speculate that this was to forestall any prejudice from the comic's predominantly young male readership against a female character.

 When Moore revived the characters in 1982 as part of the Marvelman story in the anthology Warrior, Moore retained Kid Marvelman but also began planning to have a female character join the Anglo creations.
 Marvelwoman was mentioned in the chronology he and Steve Moore devised for the planned combined Warrior universe, being mentioned as marrying Marvelman in 1989 and bearing his son.
 The name "Lear" was first mentioned in Warrior #20, dated July 1984.
 Soon afterwards however the "Marvelman" strip disappeared from the magazine, which was cancelled soon afterwards.
 When the story returned it was under the aegis of Eclipse Comics and both it and its lead character were renamed Miracleman.
 The mention of Lear and Rebbeck was reprinted in Miracleman #6 in February 1986, leading to much speculation as to who it regarded in the title's letters page.
 In response a humorous note in the framing story of Miracleman #8, featuring artist Chuck Austen complaining that Moore wouldn't even tell him of their identity.
 Miracleman #10 in December 1986 saw Lear appear in her human form, with what would later be revealed as Miraclewoman's face and boots glimpsed without context before the superhuman version was finally revealed in Miracleman #11, published in May 1987.